expliot-framework/expliot/docs/tests/uart.rst

 Since, the communication is asynchronous, the baud rate/format must be pre- configured for the two UART devices to talk to each other.
 There are some well-known baud rates that are usually used.
-However, if you don't know the correct baudrate for communication, you will end up with garbage data due to a mismatch on baud rate at both the ends.
+However, if you don't know the correct baud rate for communication, you will end up with garbage data due to a mismatch on baud rate at both the ends.
 Hence, to analyse a UART port, we still need to know the correct baud rate of the device.
 This plugin just enumerates over different baud rates and analyses the received data for valid